Intervention

 There are also secondary effects often seen as a result of long-term opioid use, whether from Suboxone or another, and they are often indicative of a problem that has been building for some time.
 These problems include:

-• Difficulty effectively maintaining relationships
+• Difficulty effectively maintaining relationships.

-• Trouble meeting personal, educational, professional, or domestic responsibilities
+• Trouble meeting personal, educational, professional, or domestic responsibilities.

-• Financial challenges presented by the use of the drug uncontrollably
+• Financial challenges presented by the use of the drug uncontrollably.

-• Legal problems created by the use of the drug and subsequently getting arrested either for use or related behavior
+• Legal problems created by the use of the drug and subsequently getting arrested either for use or related behavior.

 Suboxone has also been shown to have other long-term use side effects that could be difficult or even painful to deal with.
 The primary substance in Suboxone, buprenorphine, is known for increasing the overall risk for dental problems while taking the drug.
 These issues can include tooth decay, cavities, tooth loss, and an increased prevalence of oral infections.

-How to Detox From the Side Effects of Suboxone or Other Drugs
+How to Detox from the Side Effects of Suboxone or Other Drugs

 Recovery is possible!
 Take the first step towards a new life today.